 Grinnell Peace Studies Student Conference 2014

-The Grinnell College Peace Studies Program is seeking undergraduate student paper submissions addressing issues of peace and conflict from the sciences, social sciences, and humanities for the Grinnell Peace Studies Student Conference February 28 - March 1, 2014.
+The Grinnell College Peace and Conflict Studies Program is seeking undergraduate student paper submissions addressing issues of peace and conflict from the sciences, social sciences, and humanities for the Grinnell Peace Studies Student Conference February 28 - March 1, 2014.

-After receiving paper abstracts, Peace Studies will decide which papers will be accepted and organize papers into themed panels.
+After receiving paper abstracts, the program will decide which papers will be accepted and organize papers into themed panels.
 Students will receive word of acceptance, which panel they are on, and names of fellow panel presenters and their papers by mid-January.
 Final papers are due February 7, 2012.
 At that time, faculty respondents for each of the panels will receive copies of the papers for the panel they will be leading.
 Presentations will be limited to 15 minutes for each paper.
 Panel sessions will allow time for a short faculty introduction, presentations of three or four papers, followed by discussion, including questions from the faculty respondent.

 250 word (max) abstract due December 20, 2013